 Patients are then examined by a doctor who can prescribe optical devices.
 During rehabilitation, patients can borrow devices from the clinic to practice with before purchasing their own.

 Adapting Your Home

-Patients and their families also learn about adaptations they can make at home.
-Lighting is a very important consideration.
+Patients and their families learn about adaptations they can make at home.
+Lighting is an important consideration.
 In general, someone with low vision needs more light evenly flooding a room and extra light in task areas.
 Glare, shadowy dark areas, and pools of light should be avoided.
 The type of bulb—halogen, fluorescent, or incandescent—can also make a difference.
 Simply using contrasting solid colors can improve a home's safety and enhance independence.

 - Pour coffee into a white mug.

 - Avoid glass plates and drinking glasses because they may appear invisible.

 - Put safety tape on edges of stairs and paint landings a color that contrasts with the stairs.

 - Set a dark colored chair against a light colored wall.

 - Give away the coffee table or drape it with a brightly colored cloth.